 Only six years earlier captain Foster Fyans had recognised the importance of this bottleneck at a ford that just had to be crossed on route to or from Geelong; either that or the traveller had to detour further north, i.e. until a bridge could be built across the Barwon river to the south.

-As a businessman he saw only advantage in building an inn beside the Fyans ford.
-Thus he contracted a Mr. Marr to built that inn, later referred to as the Swan Hotel.
+As a businessman Atkins saw only advantage in building an inn beside the Fyans ford.
+Thus, he contracted a Mr. Marr to built that inn, later referred to as the Swan Hotel.
 It opened with Atkins as licensee in 1842.